ppekko/LxDemOWin/README.md

 ### **Linux Demo OpenGL** *and* **Window** *manager*

 A small header-Only Window and OpenGL manager made in C, written in about 2 hours.
-With some basic code (plain window with OpenGL loaded) and compression, it compiles to ~4.1kb.
-Good for demoscene use.
+With some basic code (plain window with OpenGL loaded) and compression, it compiles to ~2.8kb.
+Ideal for demoscene use.

 It also comes with some nifty features, like timers and shader managment for OpenGL.

+A basic demo project is located inside of the demo/ folder.

 (licensed under the MIT license)